carloshfmaciel/pos-app/README.md

 ## Endpoints

 All endpoints require fully authentication.
-It can be done through endpoint bellow:
+It can be done through endpoint bellow:<br>
 OBS: All Postman requests can be accessed at project root, inside docs folder

 ### Getting a valid token

 It can used "admin" or "client" user.
 Both has the password "123456".
-Additionaly to that is necessary execute Basic Authentication informing username(client) and password(123) as follow.
+<br>Additionaly to that is necessary execute Basic Authentication informing username(client) and password(123) as follow.

 Obs: To register employee is mandatory to be logged as admin because the endpoint POST and PUT requires role "ROLE_ADMIN".
 Only "admin" user has it.